As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Learn to Stretch

 It’s recommended to stretch out before and after your workouts, but many don’t extend this to their hiking days.
-There are many stretches you can do on the trail while taking a break or when you set up camp for the night focused around your calves and hamstrings that can do wonders.
+You can do many stretches on the trail while taking a break or when you set up camp for the night focused around your calves and hamstrings that can do wonders.

 First thing in the morning, you can do some dynamic stretches before starting your hike with a few rounds of “the running man” and “high knees”.
 Then once you are done for the day you can perform static stretches on your sleeping pad (not inflatable, duh).

-Many people don’t properly help themselves by stretch out their muscles after hiking hard all day long.
+Many people don’t properly help themselves by stretching their muscles after hiking hard all day.
 The best way to avoid soreness later on from hiking would be to focus on stretching those worked muscles so they don’t give out too quickly during those long days.

-There are many stretches that could help you become healthier and more resilient while taking a break or when setting up camp for the night focused around your calves and hamstrings that will do wonders.
+Many stretches could help you become healthier and more resilient while taking a break or when setting up camp for the night focused around your calves and hamstrings that will do wonders.

-To be successful on the trail means more than just being prepared with your gear, you must be mentally and physically prepared for you to be successful on your thru hike.
+To be successful on the trail means more than just being prepared with your thru-hiking gear, you must be mentally and physically prepared for you to be successful on your thru-hike.

 If you don’t do the proper preparations, you will quickly find your body giving out and showing signs of exhaustion which is when you will end up waiving your white flag and heading home.

 Instead, take the time beforehand and put in the work to know your personal why and to mentally prepare for the hardest thing you have done in your life know that people are rooting for you, go out there and just keep fighting!